Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Theoretical model

 \subsection{Set up of the problem and notations}

 We denote by $\x$, $\y$ and $\z$, the unit vectors of the axes of an orthogonal co-ordinate system $Oxyz$.
-Time-harmonic regime is assumed; consequently, the electric and magnetic fields are represented by the complex vector fields $\bE$ and $\bH$, with a time dependance chosen in $\exp(+i\, \omega\, t)$.
+Time-harmonic regime is assumed; consequently, the electric and magnetic fields are represented by the complex vector fields $\bE$ and $\bH$ with a time dependence chosen in $\exp(-i\omega t)$.
+We are now considering 2D structures $0z$ is the axis of invariance.

-Besides, in this model, we assume that the tensor fields of relative permittivity $\tenseps$ and relative permeability $\tensmu$ can be written as follows:
+Besides, in this model, we assume that the tensor fields of relative permittivity $\tensepsr$ and relative permeability $\tensmur$ can be written as follows:

 where $\varepsilon_{xx},\varepsilon_{a},\dots \mu_{zz}$ are possibly complex valued functions of the two variables $x$ and $y$ and where $\bar{\varepsilon}_{a}$ (resp. $\bar{\mu}_{a}$) represents the conjugate complex of $\varepsilon_{a}$ (resp. $\mu_{a}$). \textit{ These kinds of materials are said to be $z$--anisotropic}.
 It is of importance to note that with such tensor fields, lossy materials can be studied (the lossless materials correspond to tensors with real diagonal terms represented by Hermitian matrices) and that the problem is invariant along the $z$--axis but the tensor fields can vary continuously (gradient index gratings) or discontinuously (step index gratings).
 We define the wavenumber $k_0 := \omega/c$.